Moses Ali

-Moses Ali (born 5 April 1939) is a Ugandan politician and retired military officer.
-He is the Second Deputy Prime Minister and Deputy Leader of Government Business in Parliament.
+Moses Ali (born 5 April 1939) is a Ugandan lawyer, politician and retired military officer.
+He is the current Second Deputy Prime Minister and Deputy Leader of Government Business in Parliament.

 He previously served in the Cabinet of Uganda as Third Deputy Prime Minister and Deputy Leader of Government Business from May 2011 until June 2016.
 He also served as the first First Deputy Prime Minister from June 2016 to May 2021.
-He has also been the elected Member of Parliament for East Moyo County in Adjumani District since 2011.
+He has served as the elected Member of Parliament for East Moyo County in Adjumani District since 2011.

-Background and education
+Early life and education

-Moses Ali hails from Adjumani District (former Madi District) in northern Uganda.
-He was born on 5 April 1939.
-He holds the degree of Bachelor of Laws (LLB), obtained from Makerere University.
+Ali was born on 5 April 1939, in Adjumani District.
+He holds a Bachelor of Laws (LLB) degree from Makerere University.
 He also holds the Diploma in Legal Practice, from the Law Development Center in Kampala.
 Moses Ali also holds qualifications from military educational institutions in Uganda, Israel and the United Kingdom.
 He is a Muslim.

 Career

 Ali was involved in the 1971 Ugandan coup d'état that overthrew President Milton Obote and brought Idi Amin to power.
-He consequently rose in the ranks during the duration of the Second Republic of Uganda, when Amin ruled the country as military dictator.
-Ali was appointed Minister of Finance.
-Journalists Tony Avirgan and Martha Honey described Ali as one of Amin's "closest henchmen".
+He consequently rose in the ranks during the Second Republic of Uganda, when Amin ruled the country.
+Moses Ali was appointed Minister of Finance.
+Journalists Tony Avirgan and Martha Honey described him as one of Amin's "closest henchmen".
 As Minister of Finance, he used his position to organize an Islamic charity.
 This garnered him a lot of popular support, but also raised Amin's suspicions, as he feared Ali was attempting to construct a Muslim political base of support.
-Indeed, Ali gained many followers within the Uganda Army.
+Indeed, Moses Ali gained many followers within the Uganda Army.

-In April 1978, the President organized a meeting in the capital Kampala, where he railed against ministers whom he deemed disloyal, too powerful or incompetent, including Ali.
+In April 1978, the President organized a meeting in the capital Kampala, where he railed against ministers whom he deemed disloyal, too powerful or incompetent, including Moses Ali.
 Accusing the Minister of Finance of mismanaging the Bank of Uganda, gross corruption, mishandling Muslim Supreme Council funds, and ignoring orders by the government, Amin became so angry during his speech that he threw a trashcan at Ali.
 Having realized that his situation was untenable, Ali got away as soon as possible.
 He quietly snuck out of Kampala in his private car and fled to his home in the West Nile Region.
 When he got there, however, a group of hitmen attacked him, but he fended them off in a gunfight.
 Ali was convinced that his downfall and the attempted assassination had been organized by the Uganda Army commander Yusuf Gowon, a long-time rival of his.
 Amin subsequently stripped him of all of his military honours.
 However, Amin was still wary of Ali's large following, and only formally fired him from his ministerial portfolio in August 1978.
 Around October, ten SRB agents attempted to arrest Ali, but were killed.